vishvAsa/vishvAsa.github.io/content/_index.md

 - You're interested in me as a contributor to sanskrit learning and processing.
   - Oh, you're more likely to be in luck.
 Look around.
 But you'll probably not find my best work here.
 Instead head over to [github](https://github.com/vvasuki) (especially the coder organizations I participate in) and the mailing lists.
 And checkout [dyugangA](https://sanskrit.github.io/groups/dyuganga/).
 - You're interested in my views on certain topics.
   - If so, in some sensitive cases (rituals, politics, etc..) you'll be disappointed and not find what you seek in this public place.
-Though there will be loads of public notes at [saMskAra notes site](saMskAra/).
+Though there will be loads of public notes at sites such as [Agama notes site](AgamaH/).
   - In other cases, you can visit my [notes site](notes/).

 Like most people, I have dreams and a non-insignificant potential for good.
 Rest assured: My most frankest observations remain hidden.
 As they say: अतिपरिचयात् अवज्ञा। So, try not to form rather strong opinions based on this allegedly "personal" web page - this interaction is not satisfactorily deep!